-This Administrator Manual describes effective installation and utilization of Dr. Web Anti-virus for servers.
+This Administrator Manual describes installation and effective utilization of Dr. Web Anti-virus for servers.

 You can find detailed descriptions of all graphical user interface (GUI) elements in the Help system of Dr.Web Anti-virus for servers which can be accessed from any component.